 Module Items to Back Up

 Advanced Matching Module, Data Normalization Module, and Universal Name Module Back up the contents of these subfolders located in SpectrumLocation/server/modules:

 • cdqdb

 • lucene

 • matcher

 • parser

 • searchindex

 • tables

 Data Hub Module Open the Relationship Analysis Client and click Manage .
 Select the model you want to back up then click Backup .

 In addition to backing up your models, back up these two property files:

-• server/modules/hub/hub.properties
+• server\modules\hub\hub.properties

-server\modules\db\neo4j.properties
+• server\modules\db\neo4j.properties

 Location Intelligence Module Back up your named resources, data, and configuration files.

 - 2. Stop all the nodes in the server cluster, then stop all the nodes in the configuration database cluster. - 3.
-The configuration database must be of the same version of Spectrum[TM] Technology Platform as the server you are converting to.
-If the configuration database is from an older version, upgrade the configuration database to the same version of Spectrum[TM] Technology Platform as the version you want to use for the standard server.
+The configuration database must be of the same version of SpectrumTM Technology Platform as the server you are converting to.
+If the configuration database is from an older version, upgrade the configuration database to the same version of SpectrumTM Technology Platform as the version you want to use for the standard server.
+On the last node that you shut down in the configuration database cluster, execute installab.sh.
 The installer upgrades the configuration database.